livingshade/cilium-test/README.md

 > but this requires the full policy for each selected endpoint to be written.
 To get more visibility into the application without configuring a full policy, Cilium provides a means of prescribing visibility via annotations when running in tandem with Kubernetes.
 Refer to [this](https://docs.cilium.io/en/stable/observability/visibility/) for details.
 [I have not been able to reproduce this example]

 For more advanced data-collecting and metrics, you should refer to [this demo](https://github.com/isovalent/cilium-grafana-observability-demo).
 [I have successfully reproduced this example]

+It should be noted that currently an Envoy is required to get L7 visibility, however, the eBPF-based HTTP visibility is possbile, and in fact available  in Isovalent Cilium Enterprise.

 ### Other Features